Note: if you don't have a dehydrator, these can be baked, but I've not tried this method.

 1/8 teaspoon cayenne (cut down or eliminate if you want less spicy, or add more if you don't have hot chili powder)

-*1/2 teaspoon liquid smoke (optional - but really gives the BBQ authentic flavor)
+*1/2 teaspoon liquid smoke or chipotle powder to your liking (optional - but really gives the BBQ authentic flavor)

 Garnish with hemp or chia seeds (optional)